biladina/docker-nginx-proxy/README.md

 	aplikasi.test.key (*.key file is for domain private key)
 	```

-3. if you already run this project, you can stop the container by run this command:
+4. if you already run this project, you can stop the container by run this command:

 	```bash
 	docker stop nginx-proxy
 	docker stop nginx-gen
 	```

-4. you can copy the .crt and .key file to `certs` directory
+5. you can copy the .crt and .key file to `certs` directory

-5. after you copy the .crt and .key file, if you already run this project, you can start again the container by run this command:
+6. after you copy the .crt and .key file, if you already run this project, you can start again the container by run this command:

 	```bash
 	docker start nginx-proxy
 	docker start nginx-gen
 	```

+7. if you don't need HTTPS support, you can skip step 2-6

-6. if you never run this project before, go to [RUN PROJECT](#run-project)
+8. if you never run this project before, go to [RUN PROJECT](#run-project)

 ## RUN PROJECT